ngkamperlo/presentations/slides/sdet-3/Slides.md

 # Key learnings 2/2

 - Transitioning to a React-only approach opens up new opportunities and strategies, like catching errors on build time.
-- Evaluating each solution's pros and cons, considering factors like team preferences, performance requirements, and maintainability, is crucial for making informed decisions in the MFE world.
+- Evaluating each solution's pros and cons is crucial for making informed decisions in the MFE world.
 - Our journey with web components has equipped us with essential tools to tackle complex UI challenges, and we're excited to apply these learnings to our future work.

 ---